Jonah Heim Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels' 3.85 team ERA ranks 11th across all league pitching staffs.
+- The Angels have a 4.03 team ERA that ranks 12th across all league pitching staffs.

-- Angels pitchers combine to allow 31 home runs (0.9 per game), the eighth-fewest in baseball.
+- The Angels allow the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Detmers (0-2 with a 4.85 ERA and 31 strikeouts in 26 2/3 innings pitched) makes the start for the Angels, his sixth of the season.
+- Suarez makes the start for the Angels, his sixth of the season.
+He is 1-1 with a 7.89 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- The left-hander last appeared on Saturday against the Milwaukee Brewers, when he threw 4 1/3 innings, allowing four earned runs while giving up four hits.
+- In his last appearance on Sunday, the lefty went five scoreless innings against the Milwaukee Brewers while surrendering two hits.

-- In five games this season, the 23-year-old has an ERA of 4.85, with 10.7 strikeouts per nine innings.
-Opponents are hitting .255 against him.
+- In five games this season, the 25-year-old has an ERA of 7.89, with 7.5 strikeouts per nine innings.
+Opponents are hitting .337 against him.

 © 2023 Data Skrive.
 All rights reserved.